 Head to Washington Crossing State Park if you want to add a little history to your hike.
 Celebrate the American Revolution by visiting the site where George Washington and his troops spent the night after crossing the Delaware River on December 25, 1776.
 The Visitor Center Museum can help educate families with its exhibits on the subject.
 The period-preserved Johnson Ferry House is another way to get a glimpse into 18th-century life.
 Various events and living-history demonstrations are offered throughout the year.
 When you've soaked up enough history, head out to explore the park's 15 miles of moderate trails.
 There are also playgrounds, fishing, camping, and picnic areas.

-The gorgeous swimming areas at Wharton State Park are monitored by lifeguards in the summer.
+The gorgeous swimming areas at Wharton State Forest are monitored by lifeguards in the summer.

-For more information check out the directory of New Jersey state parks and forests.
+For more information, check out the directory for the New Jersey State Park Service.

-Want to check out a musket-firing demonstration?
+Want to see a musket-firing demonstration?
 Find this and other family-friendly events on the Division of Parks and Forestry's monthly events calendar.

 Don’t forget to download the New Jersey State Parks & Forests Guide Pocket Ranger and Trail Tracker, an interactive trails map of New Jersey state parks.

 This article was first published in 2011 and has since been updated.